Individual results may vary

 There are a few treatment options available for lipedema, including liposuction.
 Liposuction is a good option for patients to remove the troublesome fat that is causing the symptoms.
 Improving techniques in recent years in the field of cosmetic surgery allow patients a safer surgery that causes less trauma to the area and provides a faster recovery time.

 The tumescent technique is one of the most popular liposuction treatments, gaining in popularity thanks to the many benefits it provides.
-Tumescent liposuction, unlike traditional liposuction, uses localized anesthetic instead of general anesthesia.
-The localized anesthetic is much safer to use for patients, causing little to no complications when compared to general anesthesia.
-Cosmetic surgeons use a tumescent fluid to surround the fat being removed, using a cannula to dislodge it from the connective tissue and then suctioning it away.
+Tumescent liposuction, unlike traditional liposuction, uses localized anesthetic instead of general anesthesia, so patients remain conscious through the entire procedure.
+Localized anesthetic is much safer to use for patients, causing little to no complications when compared to general anesthesia.
+Cosmetic surgeons use a tumescent fluid to surround the fat being removed, using a cannula to dislodge it from the connective tissue, and then suctioning it away.

 With lipedema, there is great concern of damage to the lymphatics.
 Dr. Wright has developed a technique to identify markers of the lymphatic system and take care to avoid injuring them during the tumescent liposuction procedure on patients with lipedema.
 The tumescent liposuction technique allows for relatively quick recovery times and is an outpatient procedure.